 Integration with Assistive Technology

-This section provides an overview of the embedded and non-embedded assistive technology resources that can be used to help students with accessibility needs complete online tests in the TDS.
+This section provides an overview of the embedded and non-embedded assistive technology resources that can be used to help students with accessibility needs complete computer-based tests in the TDS.

-Embedded assistive technology resources include the built-in test features in the TDS, such as the TTS resource.
+Embedded assistive technology resources include the built-in test features in the TDS, such as the TTS and STT resources.
 These resources can be accessed without third-party software or hardware and do not require permissive mode to be turned on in the TDS.
 The embedded assistive technology tools in the TDS are available using both desktop and mobile devices.

 Non-embedded assistive technology resources are the third-party hardware and accessibility software that students use to help them complete tests in the TDS.
 These resources require permissive mode to be turned on in the TDS and may require additional configuration steps prior to testing.

 Students who use assistive technologies with a standard web browser should be able to use those same technologies with the TDS.
 The best way to test compatibility with assistive technologies is to take a practice test with those technologies turned on.
 If they do not work, refer to the additional configuration instructions in this manual as required.

 Permissive mode is a setting that allows students to use non-embedded assistive technology to complete tests in the secure browser.
 When permissive mode is turned on, the secure browser’s security settings will be partially lowered to allow students to use resources that would otherwise be blocked.

 Permissive mode activates when the student is approved for testing.
 Students who have the permissive mode setting enabled should not continue with the sign-in process until the accessibility software is configured correctly.